The Benefits of Psyllium for Pets

 A 2016 Frontiers in Plant Science study adds that “Psyllium contains phenolics and flavonoids that possess reducing capacity and reactive oxygen species (ROS) scavenging activities.
 In leaves, seeds, and husks, about 76, 78, 58% polyunsaturated, 21, 15, 20% saturated, and 3, 7, 22% monounsaturated fatty acids were found, respectively,” via NCBI “This study reveals that psyllium (P. ovata Forsk) contains nutritional antioxidants, flavonoids, PUFAs, including essential fatty acids (ω-3 and ω-6 fatty acids), sulfur-rich and essential amino acids, and metabolites with bioactivities, which make it a promising candidate for use in the nutraceutical industry.
 Additionally, psyllium leaves can be used as a green salad together with daily food as a dietary supplement.”

 An additional study adds that psyllium is both a therapeutic and drug-delivery agent.
-“Dietary fibers from psyllium have been used extensively both as pharmacological supplements, food ingredients, in processed food to aid weight control, to the regulation of glucose control for diabetic patients and reducing serum lipid levels in hyperlipidemics,” via NCBI.
-The study goes on to add the pharmacological importance of psyllium polysaccharide and its gel-forming nature and adds that it’s beneficial for the treatment of the following conditions:
+“Dietary fibers from psyllium have been used extensively both as pharmacological supplements, food ingredients, in processed food to aid weight control, to regulate glucose control for diabetic patients, and to reduce serum lipid levels in hyperlipidemics,” via NCBI.
+The study goes on to add the pharmacological importance of psyllium polysaccharide and its gel-forming nature, and adds that it’s beneficial for the treatment of the following conditions:

 - Constipation